-We look forward to spending time with you and your child(ren)!
+We look forward to s pending time with vou and vour child(ren)!
+We look forward to 5 perialing tillie with you arra your

 Best Regards,

 Nichole Olson

 INTRODUCTION

 Mission Statement

 Small Friends was founded in 1988 by a group of parents with young children who wanted high quality child care and education for their infants, toddlers, and preschool children while they worked, worry free.
 Since 1988, the mission of Small Friends has been, as follows: